east-sussex-county-council/Escc.AzureDeployment/README.md

 We then put the path to that directory into a `DEPLOYMENT_TRANSFORMS` app setting on the Configure page in the management portal for the Azure Website, so that the Kudu deployment script can find it.

 The folder structure mimics the repository folder structure, so to transform the `web.example.config` at the root of the `ExampleSite` folder, put the `Web.Release.config` into an `ExampleSite` folder inside `DEPLOYMENT_TRANSFORMS`.
 You then need to add the `TransformWebConfig` command to your `DeployOnAzure.cmd` file.

+    call "%ESCC_DEPLOYMENT_SCRIPTS%\TransformWebConfig" ExampleSite

+If a `web.config` file is already present at the destination (for example, installed by a nuget package) then that file will be transformed by `Web.Release.config` and `web.example.config` will be ignored.